faasm/faasm/README.md

 All of a users' functions have access to shared state.
-This state is implemented as a simple key-value store and accessed by the functions `readState` and `writeState` on the `FaasmMemory` object.
+This state is implemented as a simple key-value store and accessed by the functions `readState` and `writeState` on the `Faasm` object.
 Values read and written to this state must be byte arrays.

 A function accessing state will look something like: